Rafael Cordero (educator): Death

-Honors and veneration
+Honors and beatification process

 Puerto Rican poet José Gualberto Padilla published a poem titled "El maestro Rafael" honoring the educator.
 In 1891, Rafael Cordero was immortalized in a painting titled La Escuela del Maestro Rafael Cordero by the artist Francisco Oller which can be seen in the Puerto Rican Athenaeum.

 The Puerto Rico Teachers Association annually awards the teacher who has distinguished himself or herself in the field of public or private education with the National Medal Rafael Cordero.
 There are various schools named after him, among them a high school in San Juan, an elementary school in Aguadilla, an elementary school in Jersey City, New Jersey, and a Junior High School in Brooklyn, New York.

-In 2003, the Catholic Church, upon the request of the Archbishop of San Juan, Roberto González Nieves, O.F.M., began the process of Cordero's beatification.
-This is the first step on the road to possible canonization.
-On December 9, 2013, Pope Francis advanced the cause for Cordero when he declared that Cordero had heroically lived the Christian virtues and has been declared Venerable.
+In 2003 the Holy See accepted the local investigations ordered by the Archbishop of San Juan, Roberto González Nieves, OFM, for further study in the process for Cordero's beatification.
+On December 9, 2013, Pope Francis advanced the cause for Cordero when he declared that Cordero had practised heroic virtue and has been declared venerable.